-CAE believes the military market is mostly influenced by a combination of defence spending and the nature of military activity.
-Demand for CAE's military products and services are also influenced by the degree to which military forces globally lean towards the outsourcing of functions to the private sector.
-As well, CAE's military business is affected by the extent to which synthetic training and mission rehearsal solutions gain market acceptance as an alternative to live training, such as flying an actual aircraft or firing an actual weapon.
+CAE believes the defence and security market is mostly influenced by a combination of defence spending and the nature of military activity.
+Demand for CAE's defence and security products and services are also influenced by the degree to which governments globally lean towards the outsourcing of functions to the private sector.
+As well, CAE's defence and security business is affected by the extent to which synthetic training and mission rehearsal solutions gain market acceptance as an alternative to live training, such as flying an actual aircraft or firing an actual weapon.